A new trend in high-end fashion has emerged that speaks of a new era in how the ultra-wealthy convey their identity: Quiet luxury.

 However, decades on, those same consumers as well as their children, who are now in the millennial and Gen Z age groups, are experiencing a totally different economic climate.
 “The idea of buying disposable or flashy fashion at this particular moment doesn’t feel as right as it did a couple of years ago,” said Robert Burke, chief executive of retail consultancy Robert Burke Associates, who shared this with Business of Fashion in an interview.
 “The psyche of the customer today, people are attracted to buying luxury goods that have longevity,” said Burke.

 Emphasising “this particular moment” that Burke refers to, consumers are more price-conscious today than they have been since the start of the covid-19 pandemic in early 2020: For two months in a row (May and June), US consumer spending has decreased by 3% versus last year, despite inflation falling significantly since this time in 2022.
-High-income earners are not excluded from this, as credit card and debit card spending for consumers earning more than $100,000 per year shows:
+High-income earners are not excluded from this, as credit card and debit card spending for consumers earning more than $100,000 per year.

-As shown above, high-income earners have found ways to steadily decline their spending over the last 12-24 months, reaching -3% year-on-year spending in June 2023.
+High-income earners have found ways to steadily decline their spending over the last 12-24 months, reaching -3% year-on-year spending in June 2023.
 As spending confidence declines among shoppers of all income brackets, shoppers are looking for a sense of long-term stability in their fashion choices so they don’t have to spend more money on clothing when the next trend cycle begins in a few months.
 “It’s a mirror to the current economic climate,” said Heather Kaminetsky, the North American president at Mytheresa, a global e-commerce marketplace for luxury brands.
 “There are times in the world when everything’s great and people want to show off, but right now, everyone’s a little bit uncertain.”

 During the height of the covid-19 pandemic in 2020 when travel bans and social restrictions were in place, consumers reflected the economic landscape with the casualisation of their wardrobe.
 Sweatpants, jumpers, t-shirts and sneakers became common choices for social or professional gatherings.